Bellerive, Tasmania

 Bellerive is a suburb of the City of Clarence, part of the greater Hobart area, Tasmania, Australia.
 It stretches from Kangaroo Bay, bordering Rosny Park, along the shoreline of Bellerive Esplanade to Kangaroo Bluff, then to Bellerive Beach, and east to Second Bluff where Bellerive meets Howrah.
 To the north, Bellerive is bordered by the foothills of Waverly Flora Park.
+At the 2021 census, Bellerive recorded a population of 4,945.